Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 Additional hardware documentation packages can be found on the [Infineon XMC4700 Relax Kit product page](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc47_relax_v1/#!documents).

 # 4:	Setting up the Development Environment
 Developers can choose to use either the Infineon DAVE IDE or use CMAKE with command-line or other third party tools and IDEs.
+DAVE is only supported on Windows, and CMAKE is supported on Windows, Linux and MacOS.
 Additionally, users will need to install SEGGER JLink tools to access the onboard debugger and flash the device.

+If you choose to use DAVE, follow the steps in **Section 4.1** to install DAVE.
+If you are using CMAKE, follow **Section 4.2**.

 ## 4.1:	Install DAVE
 Note that DAVE is supported on Windows platforms.